Jameel Sewell

-Jameel Sewell (born October 19, 1987) is a former American football quarterback who currently serves as the quarterbacks coach for the Nebraska Danger of the Indoor Football League (IFL).
+Jameel Sewell (born October 19, 1987) is an American former football quarterback who currently serves as the quarterbacks coach for the Nebraska Danger of the Indoor Football League (IFL).
 He played college football for the Virginia Cavaliers.

-High school
+Early life

 Jameel Sewell attended Hermitage High School in Richmond.
 As a senior, he had 106 completions in 175 attempts for 2,001 yards and 27 touchdowns and threw six interceptions; as a junior, he completed 65 of 135 passes for 1,032 yards and 16 touchdowns.
 Sewell also rushed for three touchdowns and intercepted two passes from his safety position as a senior.
 He was named first-team All-Metro by the Richmond Times-Dispatch.

-College
+College career

+2005–2006 seasons

 During the 2005 college football season, Sewell redshirted as a true freshman.
 Entering the 2006 season, he was third on the depth chart behind redshirt senior Christian Olsen and redshirt junior Kevin McCabe.
 When Olsen struggled during the season opener, a loss to Pittsburgh, both McCabe and Sewell received playing time.
 Sewell did not play in the following game, when McCabe relieved Olsen and led the Cavaliers to a victory over Wyoming.
 McCabe started in the next game, against Western Michigan, but was benched in favor of Sewell after halftime.
 Sewell started Virginia's remaining nine games in the 2006 season, beginning with a game at Georgia Tech.
 The Cavaliers posted a record of 4-5 in those games to finish the season with a 5-7 record.
 Despite generally positive opinions of Sewell's progress by fans and the media, Virginia finished near the bottom in most offensive categories in NCAA Division I-A.

+2007 season

 After the season ended, coach Al Groh said he was not ready to "anoint" Sewell as the unquestioned starter for the 2007 season.
 McCabe transferred to another school and the other two returning quarterbacks had not taken a game snap, but highly recruited quarterback Peter Lalich joined the Cavaliers in 2007.
-In the season opening loss at Wyoming, Lalich replaced an ineffective Sewell.
-Lalich continued to be the quarterback in a few series for the next few games until Sewell led the Cavaliers to several narrow victories with fourth quarter scoring drives.
+In the season-opening loss at Wyoming, Lalich replaced an ineffective Sewell.
+Lalich continued to be the quarterback in a few series for the next few games until Sewell led the Cavaliers to several narrow victories with fourth-quarter scoring drives.
 Lalich temporarily replaced an injured Sewell in games against N.C.
 State, Maryland, Virginia Tech, and Texas Tech.
 Virginia lost three of those four games.

+Academic ineligibility

 Sewell was not allowed to enroll at the University for the spring 2008 semester due to his academic standing.
 He decided against transferring to a Division I-AA school which would have allowed him to play in the 2008 season and announced plans to return to Virginia for the spring 2009 semester.